Request Info

 Incubation Client Requirements

-• Monthly program fees – $200 (plus ancillary fees such as copier usage)
+·Monthly program fees – $300-$350 depending on lease term (plus ancillary fees such as copier usage)

-• Facility usage - Must utilize the facility consistently and may only operate the approved business
+·Facility usage - Must utilize the facility consistently and may only operate the approved business while being respectful to other incubator tenants and staff